pramsey/postgis-build-windows/README.rst

 build_postgis_deps.sh
 ---------------------

 The script for building out each dependency.
+Each component is in a true/false block so you can turn it on/off as you work through the chain if you want.

 First the build tools.

 - ``autoconf``
 - ``automake``